What size AC unit do I need for my home?

 • The minimum ampacity indicates the highest amount of energy the system should need.
 The technician will also use this information to choose the right gauge wire to install your air conditioner.
 But for safety and to follow the National Electric Code (NEC) rule of choosing a breaker that covers 20 percent more than the max load, you will want to multiply this number by 120 percent to find a sufficient breaker size.

 • The maximum breaker size indicates the largest size breaker that can support the unit without mishap.
-It is less energy efficient to run your AC on a larger breaker, but if it is within the maximum breaker size, it’s still possible.
+It is less energy-efficient to run your AC on a larger breaker, but if it is within the maximum breaker size, it’s still possible.

 Trust Atlanta’s Assured Comfort Experts with Your AC Needs